geoserver/geoserver-history/doc/en/user/source/data/app-schema/feature-chaining.rst

       <Include>CompositionPart_MappingFile.xml</Include>
   </includedTypes>

-Feature types that can be individually accessed don't need to be explicitly included in the mapping file, as they would be configured for Geoserver to find.
+Feature types that can be individually accessed don't need to be explicitly included in the mapping file, as they would be configured for GeoServer to find.
+Such types would have their mapping file associated with a corresponding datastore.xml file, which means that it can be found from the data store registry.
+In other words, if the type is associated with a datastore.xml file, it doesn't need to be explicitly included if referred from another mapping file.

 **Example**: